 - Mutual Respect.

-We understand that Britain is a vibrant, multi-faith, multi-cultural society and this is reflected in our community here at Holy Family.
+We understand that Britain is a vibrant, multi-faith, multi-cultural society and this is reflected in our community here at St Mary's.
 The children in our school come from a wide variety of socio-economic, ethnic and religious backgrounds, but the school has the same high expectations for every child irrespective of their ethnicity, culture or religious beliefs.

 We believe that the promotion of British Values is consistent with our Christian Gospel Values—Christ compels us to treat all those we meet with love, compassion and respect.